 The most common symptoms of a dislocated shoulder are severe pain, shoulder instability and deformity.

 - Numbness and weakness in the arms and hands

-For the right diagnosis of your symptoms, speak with a skilled orthopedic doctor at UPMC Susquehanna.
+For the right diagnosis of your symptoms, speak with a skilled orthopaedic doctor at UPMC.

 Dislocated Shoulder Causes